tonyfast/idiomatic-pandas/readme.md

 This repository was created for [Munmun DeChoudhury's](http://www.munmund.net/) [Social Computing course](http://www.munmund.net/CS6474_Fall2018.html) on October 3, 2018.

+> Please checkout the [`deathbeds` blog](http://deathbeds.github.io) for weekly posts about literate and scientific computing.

+> To interact with the local scientific computing community join [PyData Atlanta](https://www.meetup.com/PyData-Atlanta/) or [The Atlanta Jupyter User Group](https://www.meetup.com/Atlanta-Jupyter-User-Group/).

+> [A little news](https://gist.github.com/tonyfast/c7505b54166130a5836b0ece181bbb23) before we get going.

 ## Objective

-> 10. Get into a rut early: Do the same process the same way.
+> 10 Get into a rut early: Do the same process the same way.
 Accumulate idioms.
 Standardize.
 The only difference(!) between Shakespeare and you was the size of his idiom list - not the size of his vocabulary.
 >> [Alan Perlis - _Perlisisms_](http://www.cs.yale.edu/homes/perlis-alan/quotes.html)

 * We will treat public Github data as social data.